OmarK2804/Lol-Skin-Collection/README.md

 ### • Explain the purpose of some CSS element selector and when to use it.

+CSS provides a variety of element selectors that allow you to target and style specific HTML elements in a web page.
+Some of the selector in CSS are element selector, ID selector, and class selector.
+Each selector has a specific purpose and use case.
+Element selector allows us to apply styles to all elements with the same HTML tag.
+The ID Selector uses the ID of an HTML tag as its selector.
+IDs are unique within a single web page and can be added to HTML template pages.
+The Class Selector allows us to group elements with similar characteristics.

 ### • Explain some of the HTML5 tags that you know.

+1. "< header >"
+Defines a container for introductory content or a set of navigation links.
+Typically used for the top section of a web page, which may include the site's logo, site title, and main navigation.

+2. "< nav >"
+Specifies a section of a document intended for navigation.
+It is commonly used to wrap around navigation menus, links, or lists.

+3. "< main >"
+Indicates the main content of the document.
+There should be only one < main > element per page, and it helps assistive technologies and search engines understand the primary content.

+4. "< input >"
+< input > elements have various types (text, password, email, checkbox, radio, etc.) and are used for user input forms.
+HTML5 introduced new input types and attributes for improved form validation and user experience.

 ### • What are the differences between margin and padding?

+In CSS, both margin and padding are used to control the spacing around an element, but they have different purposes and affect the layout of an element in distinct ways.
+Margins are used to create space outside the boundary of an element.
+They control the gap or spacing between the element and its neighboring elements.
+Padding, on the other hand, is used to create space within the boundary of an element.
+It controls the space between the content of the element and its inner edge.

 ### • What are the differences between the CSS framework Tailwind and Bootstrap?
 When should we use Bootstrap rather than Tailwind, and vice versa?

+Tailwind CSS and Bootstrap are both popular CSS frameworks, but they have different philosophies, approaches, and use cases.
+Tailwind is highly customizable.
+You can configure and extend the framework to match your project's design system.
+This flexibility allows for a more tailored and unique design.
+While Bootstrap comes with a set of predefined styles that may require more effort to customize extensively.
+Use bootstrap for smaller file sizes and faster page loading times when using only the necessary components.
+Use tailwind for projects with unique and custom design requirements.

 ### • Explain how you implemented the checklist above step-by-step (not just following the tutorial).

+First, I edited my 'base.HTML' file so my web page will adapt to the size and behavior of mobile devices.
+Then, I added Bootstrap and JavaScript.
+After that, I added a navbar on all the templates inside the main folder except 'login.html' and 'register.html'.
+I also customize all the templates by adding colors, using cards, and etc. Then, I add edit function and delete function in 'views.py'.
+Then, I create 'edit_product.html' for showing the edit product page.
+After that, I add the URL path to urlpatterns list in 'urls.py' for the edit product and delete.
+I also import the functions that I just created in 'urls.py'.
+Then I modify the 'main.html' to add the button for edit product and delete.

 I use the internet to get references and chatgpt to help me with syntax error and server error